magneticio/vamp.io/content/documentation/api/api-reference.md

 Deployments are non-static entities in the Vamp eco-system.
 They represent runtime structures so any changes to them will take time to execute and can possibly fail.
 Most API calls to the `/deployments` endpoint will therefore return a `202: Accepted` return code, indicating the asynchronous nature of the call.

-Deployments have a set of sub resources: **SLA's**, **scales** and **gateways**.
+Deployments have a set of sub resources: **SLAs**, **scales** and **gateways**.
 These are instantiations of their static counterparts.

-See [using the Vamp API](/documentation/api/using-the-api) for details on pagination, JSON and YAML content types and effective use of the API
+Read about [using deployments](documentation/using-vamp/deployments/).
+Details on pagination, JSON and YAML content types and effective use of the API can be found in [using the Vamp API](/documentation/api/using-the-api).

 ### List deployments